-Opioids are often prescribed by doctors for pain management.
-Unfortunately, with regular use, the body becomes quickly tolerant of these drugs, which means you will need more and more of the drug to feel the same affects.
-They are also highly addictive.
+Opioid addiction often starts as prescribed medicated pain relief.
+Unfortunately, with regular use, the body quickly becomes tolerant of these drugs, which means you will need more and more of the drug to feel the same effects.

 Common opioids include: